abraunegg/onedrive/docs/USAGE.md

 ### How to 'rate limit' the application to control bandwidth consumed for upload & download operations
 To minimise the Internet bandwidth for upload and download operations, you can configure the 'rate_limit' option within the config file.

-Valid values for this are as follows:
+Example valid values for this are as follows:
 * 131072 	= 128 KB/s - minimum for basic application operations to prevent timeouts
 * 262144 	= 256 KB/s
 * 524288	= 512 KB/s